3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d04/instructor_notes/express_create_read.md

 ## Intro

+SEPARATION OF CONCERNS

+- Without Separation of Concerns (SoC), it becomes incredibly hard to maintain or change an application.
+- Large applications like Facebook and Google utilize SoC since they are always adding new features, changing existing features, and working in large teams.
+- SoC decomposes apps into parts with minimal overlap of code.
+- SoC allows To allow people to work on individual pieces of the system in isolation, facilitate reusability, and enable everyone to better understand the system.

+FORMS

+Forms gives users the ability to pass information from the client to the server.
+For example, a sign up form.

 So far we've created routes in Express and passed parameters from the browser to our server.
 We've constructed our views and dynamically built our html using Handlebars.

 But now we're going to see the glue that ties this all together – forms.